evannetwork/api-blockchain-core/docs/contracts/digital-twin.rst

 - a |source Container|_ - This is the most common use case, actual data is stored in the container and the ``DigitalTwin`` merely holds a reference to the container.
 - an ``DigitalTwin`` - DigitalTwins can be linked together, so an entry can be another ``DigitalTwin``, which allows to navigate through twins to retrieve data properties from linked twins, see :ref:`getEntry <digital-twin_getEntry>`
-- an account address / a contract address / identity address
+- an identity/account address / a contract address
 - ``bytes32`` hashes (e.g. file hashes)